GLOBAL MARKETS-Stock markets melt on coronavirus fears, U.S. Treasury yields hit fresh lows

 Hopes the epidemic, first detected in China in December, would be over swiftly and economic activity quickly return to normal have been shattered as the World Health Organization warned it could spread worldwide.

-MSCI’s gauge of stocks across the globe shed 2.42% for a weekly loss of over 11%, it’s second largest on record.
+MSCI’s gauge of stocks across the globe shed 2.42% for a weekly loss near 11%, its second largest on record.

 The over $5 trillion lost in market cap is roughly equivalent to Japan’s yearly GDP, the third-largest in the world.